let's talk

 Creating user personas before designing the website can help a lot.

-The cost to implement these design structures depends on how much work you put into it.
+The cost of implementing these design structures depends on how much work you put into them.

 Impact of UI design

-For User Interface, you need to create mockups.
+For the User Interface, you need to create mockups.

-This helps in identifying how the user navigates through the website.
+This helps identify how the user navigates through the website.

 Wherever the word “Custom” is involved, you can expect the cost to rise.
 This is because customizations require specialists.

 And web designers can take up to 100 hours to create bespoke designs.
-But customizations can help build a better end product.
+However, customizations can help build a better end product.

 It enhances speed, usability, and experience.